 Quite sweet, caraway seeds can be used to treat infants when they suffer from painful diarrhea.

 Note that among the caraway seeds that have medicinal properties, those from Carum roxburgianum favor expelling of intestinal gases and those collected from Carum copticum tend to be used to treat cough, bronchitis and sore throat.

 Caraway also has positive effects on biliary, gastric and saliva-gland production.

 It also acts as an expectorant and a diuretic with emmenagogue and galactagogue properties.
 In short, caraway seeds stimulate blood flow around the uterus and in the pelvic area, and also enhance lactation even when exhausted.

 Apart from these health benefits, caraway seeds also enhance digestion and are recommended in case of amenorrhea.

 Very popular in German cooking and in other Northern and Eastern European countries, caraway is labeled as a condiment plant.
 It is a great asset in the kitchen for its many different uses.
 Indeed, it is very appealing since it increases the taste of different kinds of food and makes them more digestible.

-In other traditions, use of caraway seeds is part of cooking practices where they season cabbage, red beet, carrots, mushrooms, gulash, sauerkraut, tunisian harissa hot sauce, certain sweets and pastries and potatoes.
+In other traditions, use of caraway seeds is part of cooking practices where they season cabbage, red beet, carrot, mushroom, gulash, sauerkraut, tunisian harissa hot sauce, certain sweets and pastries and potato.